 First a very quick one: No, this doesn’t mean I’ll stop covering Canon on the site.

 There was some disappointment from Canon folks that it might signal the end of Canon content on the site.
 That’s not the case at all.
 Whilst I did sell all my Canon DSLR gear, I kept my EOS RP mirrorless camera for the purposes of reviewing Canon’s newest RF lenses.
-Later in the year I will probably purchase an EOS R5 to replace the RP and give me a higher resolution camera for testing the lenses.
+Later in the year, I will probably purchase an EOS R5 or R6 to replace the RP and give me a higher resolution camera for testing the lenses.
 I currently have several RF lens reviews in progress.
 I’m now using Sony as my primary work system, but I will continue to bring Canon content to the site.

 The second point I want to discuss deserves its own sub-heading.